-.1 PVC coated malleable metal spacers, CSA approved for the purpose.

-.2 Aluminium or stainless steel (wet and chlorine locations) channel may be utilized where conduits are grouped; however, a non-metallic spacer must be provided between the metallic channel and concrete.
+- .1 PVC coated malleable metal spacers, CSA approved for the purpose. - .2 Aluminium or stainless steel (wet and chlorine locations) channel may be utilized where conduits are grouped; however, a non-metallic spacer must be provided between the metallic channel and concrete.

-- .1 Secure equipment to hollow or solid masonry, tile, and plaster surfaces with lead anchors. - .2 Secure equipment to poured concrete with expandable inserts. - .3 Secure equipment to hollow masonry walls or suspended ceilings with toggle bolts. - .4 Support equipment, conduit, or cables using clips, spring loaded bolts, and cable clamps designed as accessories to basic channel members. - .5 Maximum spacing between conduit supports: - .1 16 mm conduit: 1.0 m - .2 21 mm conduit: 1.5 m - .3 27 mm conduit: 1.5 m - .4 35 mm conduit: 2.0 m - .5 41 mm conduit and larger: 2.5 m - .6 Fasten exposed conduit or cables to building construction or support system using straps. - .1 One-hole stainless steel straps to secure surface conduits and cables 50 mm and smaller. - .2 Two-hole stainless steel straps for conduits and cables larger than 50 mm. - .3 Beam clamps to secure conduit to exposed steel work. - .7 Suspended support systems. - .1 Support individual cable or conduit runs with 8 mm diameter stainless steel threaded rods and spring clips. - .2 Support two or more cables or conduits on channels supported by 8 mm diameter stainless steel threaded rod hangers where direct fastening to building construction is impractical. - .8 For surface mounting of two or more conduits use channels at 1 m on center spacing. - .9 Provide metal brackets, frames, hangers, clamps, and related types of support structures where indicated or as required to support conduit and cable runs. - .10 Do not install conduit directly onto concrete, provide offset supports.
+- .1 Refer to Appendix D Asbestos Reports prior to drilling or coring in existing materials. - .2 Secure equipment to hollow or solid masonry, tile, and plaster surfaces with lead anchors. - .3 Secure equipment to poured concrete with expandable inserts. - .4 Secure equipment to hollow masonry walls or suspended ceilings with toggle bolts. - .5 Support equipment, conduit, or cables using clips, spring loaded bolts, and cable clamps designed as accessories to basic channel members. - .6 Maximum spacing between conduit supports: - .1 16 mm conduit: 1.0 m - .2 21 mm conduit: 1.5 m - .3 27 mm conduit: 1.5 m - .4 35 mm conduit: 2.0 m - .5 41 mm conduit and larger: 2.5 m - .7 Fasten exposed conduit or cables to building construction or support system using straps. - .1 One-hole stainless steel straps to secure surface conduits and cables 50 mm and smaller. - .2 Two-hole stainless steel straps for conduits and cables larger than 50 mm. - .3 Beam clamps to secure conduit to exposed steel work. - .8 Suspended support systems. - .1 Support individual cable or conduit runs with 8 mm diameter stainless steel threaded rods and spring clips. - .2 Support two or more cables or conduits on channels supported by 8 mm diameter stainless steel threaded rod hangers where direct fastening to building construction is impractical. - .9 For surface mounting of two or more conduits use channels at 1 m on center spacing.

-- .11 Ensure adequate support for raceways and cables dropped vertically to equipment where there is no wall support. - .12 Do not use wire lashing or perforated strap to support or secure raceways or cables. - .13 Do not use supports or equipment installed for other trades for conduit or cable support except with permission of other trade and approval of the Contract Administrator. - .14 Install fastenings and supports as required for each type of equipment cables and conduits, and in accordance with manufacturer's installation recommendations. - .15 Bond all metallic components to ground, utilizing 2/0 AWG copper conductor for all systems that are part of a facility in accordance with CEC.
+- .10 Provide metal brackets, frames, hangers, clamps, and related types of support structures where indicated or as required to support conduit and cable runs. - .11 Do not install conduit directly onto concrete, provide offset supports. - .12 Ensure adequate support for raceways and cables dropped vertically to equipment where there is no wall support. - .13 Do not use wire lashing or perforated strap to support or secure raceways or cables. - .14 Do not use supports or equipment installed for other trades for conduit or cable support except with permission of other trade and approval of the Contract Administrator. - .15 Install fastenings and supports as required for each type of equipment cables and conduits, and in accordance with manufacturer's installation recommendations. - .16 Bond all metallic components to ground, utilizing 2/0 AWG copper conductor for all systems that are part of a facility in accordance with CEC.